1. How Walrasians got it wrong

-Immediately preceeding 'What is the fuss with New Economic Thinking all about?'
+Immediately preceding 'What is the fuss with New Economic Thinking all about?'

 You say: “you have added another fundamental axiom you do not mention in a bunch of the (mostly justifiably unpublished) papers by you that you cite, this A0.”

 A0 is a verbal description of what the three following equations refer to.
 It is NOT an axiom.
-A0 invokes a picture of the pure consumption economy.
-The zero clearly indicates that it is NOT counted as axiom.
+A0 invokes a picture of the pure production-consumption economy.
+The zero clearly indicates that it is NOT counted as an axiom.

 ALL macro deals with the abstraction of one firm.
 National accounting in effect aggregates all firms to one firm by eliminating the transactions between them.
 Keynes’s foundational propositions as given above also refer to one firm=business sector.